 Only when he arrived backstage at the auditorium did Roosevelt allow himself to be examined by doctors.
 Their exam revealed that a bullet had indeed pierced Roosevelt’s chest.
-Although he was bleeding, the shot was not fatal — fortunately for Roosevelt the bullet’s path had been slowed by the folded 50-page speech he carried in his breast pocket.
-Stepping up the podium, Roosevelt revealed his bloody shirt and the bullet-pierced manuscript of his speech to the audience.
-He began his speech by saying: “Friends, I shall ask you to be as quiet as possible.
+Although he was bleeding, the shot was not fatal — fortunately for Roosevelt, the bullet’s path had been slowed by the folded 50-page speech he carried in his breast pocket.
+Stepping up to the podium, Roosevelt revealed his bloody shirt and the bullet-pierced manuscript of his speech to the audience.
+He began by saying: “Friends, I shall ask you to be as quiet as possible.
 I don’t know whether you fully understand that I have just been shot—but it takes more than that to kill a Bull Moose.”

 Only after speaking for more than an hour did Roosevelt step away from the podium.
 On Election Day, November 5th, Roosevelt lost the election to the Democratic candidate Woodrow Wilson.
 John Schrank spent the rest of his life in an insane asylum.
 In a somewhat Shakespearean twist, Schrank claimed that the ghost of President William McKinley had appeared to him and ordered the hit; it was McKinley’s assassination that had made Roosevelt president in 1901.

 Unlike many people, Theodore Roosevelt did not fear public speaking.
-According to the Washington Post, public speaking is the the biggest phobia of Americans, followed by fear of heights, drowning, strangers, zombies, and clowns (in that order) (2).
+According to the Washington Post, public speaking is the biggest phobia of Americans, followed by fear of heights, drowning, strangers, zombies, and clowns (in that order) (2).

 Did you ever notice in looking from a train window that some horses feed near the track and never even pause to look up at the thundering cars, while just ahead at the next railroad crossing a farmer’s wife will be nervously trying to quiet her scared horse as the train goes by?

-Today’s Challenge: I Came, I Saw, I Spoke
+Today’s Challenge: I came, I saw, I spoke

+How can people best acquire the courage to confront and conquer their fears of public speaking?
+What are your top three go-to topics for a brief speech?
 You’re not always given the chance to pick your own topic; however, choosing and preparing speeches on topics you care about is an excellent way to gain the kind of confidence you need to speak under any circumstances (even with a bullet lodged in your chest).
-For example, when Julius Caesar was a young man he was kidnapped by pirates; to kill time during his captivity, he composed short speeches and poems and read them aloud to his captors.
+For example, when Julius Caesar was a young man, he was kidnapped by pirates; to kill time during his captivity, he composed short speeches and poems and read them aloud to his captors (See July 13: I Came, I Saw, I Conquered Day).
 Brainstorm a list of your go-to speech topics — topics that you know something about and are passionate about.
 Then compose a short speech sharing your passion with an audience.
-(Common Core Speaking and Listening 4 – Present Information)
+(Common Core Speaking and Listening)